MdSamsuzzohaShayon/mern-spikeball-tournament/README.md

 ### New requirements
  - Show the players before by ranking. total point, average point deferential
  - two in one team another two with another team
- - For game one game two they will change team mate
+ - For every game they will change team mate
  - Every game with different partner (participant, point, point diferential)
  - Awarding point ()
  - Negative point will have red color, positive point will have green color